-The year was 1897 when Ramona Park opened for business on the shores of Reeds Lake.
-It has a fascinating history that actually dates back to the 1850s when people from all over Michigan, Chicago and Mid-West points came by horse-drawn trams, then street steam railroad, interurban, electric streetcars or trolleys and finally, by the mid-1930s, city buses to enjoy the lake.
+People from all over Michigan, Chicago and Mid-West points came by horse-drawn trams, then street steam railroad, interurban, electric streetcars or trolleys and finally, by the mid-1930s, city buses to enjoy the lake.
 There were picnic grounds, pavilions for entertainment, and boat liveries that supplied flat-bottomed skiff boats.

-As early as the 1850s passenger steam boats carried up to several hundred passengers around the lake.
+Even as early as the 1850s passenger steam boats carried up to several hundred passengers around the lake.

 Take a look back with this nostalgic look at Grand Rapids and Ramona Park back in 1946!